mklarqvist/StormBitmaps/README.md

 ## Problem statement

 To implement a set of integers, a particularly appealing strategy is the bitmap (also called bitset or bit vector).
-Using n bits, we can represent any set made of the integers from the range [0,n): it suffices to set the ith bit is set to one if integer i is present in the set.
+Using n bits, we can represent any set made of the integers from the range [0,N): it suffices to set the ith bit is set to one if integer i is present in the set.
 Commodity processors use words of W=32 or W=64 bits.
 By combining many such words, we can support large values of n.
 Intersections, unions and differences can then be implemented as bitwise AND, OR and ANDNOT operations.

-In [Tomahawk](https://github.com/mklarqvist/Tomahawk), we must compute N!2 set intersections of size M, where N and M are typically in the many millions and thousands, respectively.
+Here we focus on computing the count of set intersections.
+Without loss of generality, given M integer lists in the range [0, N) we want to compute the all-vs-all pairwise intersection count as fast as possible.
+This is the core algorithmic approach in [Tomahawk](https://github.com/mklarqvist/Tomahawk).
+In that space, N and M are typically in the many millions and hundreds of thousands, respectively.

 ## Goals